 8. Small Bites Are Better for Retention

-Learner paths make it easier to deliver relevant information in an organized manner, throughout a stipulated period.
-This is especially critical to engage and retain employees as training cannot be performed once and left there.
+Learner paths make it easier to deliver relevant information in an organized manner throughout a stipulated period.
+This is especially critical to engaging and retaining employees, as training cannot be performed once and left there.

-As learning paths follow bite-sized learning (also known as microlearning), there will be less clutter and lesser cognitive load on the employees.
-Smaller chunks can also improve retention as learning is more understandable, with a few takeaways and more time to absorb.
+Learning paths that follow bite-sized learning (also known as microlearning) will reduce clutter and cognitive load for employees.
+Smaller chunks can also improve retention, as learning is more understandable, with a few takeaways and more time to absorb.

 9. Nurtures a Learning Environment

-As previously mentioned, employees are inclined to stick with organizations that invest in their skill development.
-With learning paths, companies can nurture a learning environment that views upskilling as a continuous and essential process.
+As mentioned, employees are inclined to stay with organizations that invest in their skill development.
+Learning paths can help companies foster an environment in which upskilling is considered a continuous and essential process.

 As organizations invest more in training, they can understand the overlooked gaps in employee development, which can boost productivity when resolved.
 Starting with onboarding, learning paths will make it easier for employees to attain excellence when a clearly defined path is set to follow.

 When learning becomes a habit, companies can also reduce costs associated with expensive workshops or frequent talent hunts.
-As employees are enhancing their skillsets, meeting the skills demands across multiple departments will be seamless.
+As employees enhance their skillsets, meeting the skills demands across multiple departments will be seamless.

-Also, learning will not be overwhelming anymore, as employees can estimate the time and effort required to master a specific topic.
+Learning will also no longer be overwhelming, as employees can estimate the time and effort required to master a specific topic.

 Bottom Line

-The importance of training and development programs to implement learning paths in employee training and development will transform an organization’s outlook and portray it as a destination employer.
-The key is to formulate learner paths and strategies that align with the organization’s interests and requirements, as well as that of the employees.
-Get in touch with us at marketing@hurix.com!
+Training and development programs are important to implement learning paths in employee training and development, as they will transform an organization’s outlook and portray it as a destination employer.
+The key is to formulate learner paths and strategies that align with the organization’s interests and requirements and that of the employees.
+Talk to our experts and connect with Hurix Digital to explore key employee learning paths.